 Unfree Software Everywhere

 Unfree BIOS software is not a unique problem.
 Most elements of a computer are run using software that’s secret.
 For instance, none of the modems that are responsible for cell phone network communications run on free software.
-No one knows exactly what it does, except, perhaps, the people that created it.
+No one knows exactly what that software does, except, perhaps, the people that created it.

 Controller firmware, CPU microcode, graphic acceleration and many other elements of a modern computer system are almost always proprietary.
 Unfree software is the norm.

 Free Software: Who Cares?